 Protection applies to all 'qualifying disclosures'.
 That means the law protects if you report:

 Note: Whistleblowers may lose protection if they break a different law by blowing the whistle.

 As a rule, whistleblowing laws do not cover personal grievances.
-Examples include harassment, bullying, and discrimination.
+Examples include bullying and harassment at work, as well as discrimination.
 Exceptions may occur if your particular case is very much in the public interest.

 Note: You should report a personal grievance using your employer grievance policy.
 You can also contact Acas for help resolving a workplace dispute.

 Employers often have a whistleblowing policy.
 It will inform you of the procedures and what to expect after reporting a concern to them.
 But, you can still report a concern to your employer even if they do not have a policy in place.

 Other options exist if you prefer not to report your unease to your employer.
 You can seek legal advice from a lawyer or you can tell a prescribed person (or body).

 A prescribed person or body must be one that deals with the particular issue that you raise.
 For example, make a disclosure to the Care Quality Commission about a wrongdoing in a care home.

 Note: A different process for whistleblowing takes place in Northern Ireland.

 You can choose to inform your employer (or a prescribed person) anonymously.
 But, as a rule they need extensive information to take the claim further.